raytracer/smallpt_rust/readme.md

 # smallpt_rust

-A minor variant of [smallpt-rust](https://github.com/papaboo/smallpt_rust) using crossbeam instead of the native thread module.
+A minor variant of [smallpt-rust](https://github.com/papaboo/smallpt_rust) using rayon instead of the native thread module.

 ![Cornell Sphere](image.png)